jramaya/cloudread.it/_posts/2017-12-12-CHAPTER-I-INTRODUCING-MARKETING.md

 Tracing the evolution of the various definitions of marketing proposed during the last 30 years reveals two trends: 1) expansion of the application of marketing to nonprofit and nonbusiness institutions; *e.g.* charities, education, or health care; and 2) expansion of the responsibilities of marketing beyond the personal survival of the individual firm , to include the betterment of society as a whole.
 These two factors are reflected in the official American Marketing Association definition published in 1988.

-*" Marketing is the process of planning and executing the conception. pricing,* *promotion, and distribution of ideas, goods, and services to create exchanges that satisfy individual (customer) and organizational*
+*" Marketing is the process of planning and executing the conception. pricing,* *promotion, and distribution of ideas, goods, and services to create exchanges that satisfy individual (customer) and organizational objectives. [^1] "*

-*objectives.
-1 "*

 While this definition can help us better comprehend the parameters of marketing, it does not provide a full picture.
 Definitions of marketing cannot flesh out specific transactions and other relationships among these elements.
 The following propositions are offered to supplement this definition and better position marketing within the firm: